 How to amplify an acoustic guitar remains a mystifying question for many players.
 Despite major advances from dedicated acoustic electronics manufacturers like Fishman and L.R.
 Baggs, some guitarists still prefer the tried-and-true route of using stage microphones.
-While mics do a good job of accurately reproducing an acoustic’s sound, they can cause feedback when used in conjunction with stage monitors.
+While mics do a good job of accurately reproducing an acoustic guitar’s sound, they can cause feedback when used in conjunction with stage monitors.
 Instead, consider these three alternatives.

 Placing a pickup in the soundhole is the second oldest way to amplify an acoustic guitar.
 In fact, a guitar in the Martin Museum reveals that Leo Fender’s earliest attempt at creating an electric guitar involved simply sticking a couple of pickups on a Martin dreadnought, together with a few control knobs wired to an output jack.